 Grand Island is in Lake Superior not far from the town of Munising.
-Most people are familiar with the East Channel Lighthouse with its weathered wooden siding looking towards the shoreline of the Pictured Rocks National Lakeshore.
 The old Grand Island Lighthouse sits on the northern edge of the island on a tall cliff overlooking Lake Superior.

 The lighthouse was constructed in 1866 to replace an old decrepit light that was built in 1844.
 In 1961 a metal post with a battery operated light replaced the lighthouse and it was decommissioned.
 Dr. Loren Graham, a history professor at Harvard, and his wife Patrica a historian and dean at Harvard purchased the dilapidated old lighthouse in 1972.
 While remodeling the old building they found a newspaper with an article about the body of the assistant lighthouse keeper being found in a rowboat floating offshore.
 Keeper Genry had also disappeared and it was 15 years later that his body was found washed up on shore 20 miles from Munising.
 After an investigation, it has never been determined what happened to the two men.